Livermore | 07/31/2017-08/11/2017

 Our team of credentialed teachers, musicians and college students is ready to help new campers build confidence and fall in love with writing, and help returning campers continue to develop as writers!

 Sandra Elliott, Site Administrator

-Hello Campers, Mrs. Elliott lives in Pleasanton with her sons, Preston and Carson, and husband Daniel.
+Mrs. Elliott lives in Pleasanton with her sons, Preston and Carson, and husband Daniel.
 They love to hike, travel and go to baseball games.
 Mrs. Elliott is the official family photographer, no event is too big or small for her to capture the adventures.
 Her specialty shots are family selfies.
 Currently, she teaches 8th grade Honors English and History at Mendenhall Middle School.
 Mrs. Elliott enjoys the spirit and spunk of junior high students.
-This is her second year with AIW and she is so excited to share the fun of writing with all your campers!
+This is her second year with AIW Camp and she is so excited to share the fun of writing with all the campers!